 On or about February 24, 2014, a former employee filed a class action in the Superior Court of the State of California, County of Orange, against EPL on behalf of all putative class members (all hourly employees from 2010 to the present) alleging certain violations of California labor laws, including failure to pay overtime compensation, failure to provide meal periods and rest breaks, and failure to provide itemized wage statements.
 The putative lead plaintiff's requested remedies include compensatory and punitive damages, injunctive relief, disgorgement of profits, and reasonable attorneys' fees and costs.
 No specific amount of damages sought was specified in the complaint.
-The Company was served with the complaint on March 3, 2014.
-While the Company intends to vigorously defend against this action, including its class certification, the ultimate outcome of the case is presently not determinable as it is in a preliminary phase.
+While the Company is vigorously defending against this action, including its class certification, the ultimate outcome of the case is presently not determinable as it is in a preliminary phase.
 Thus, the Company cannot at this time determine the likelihood of an adverse judgment nor a likely range of damages in the event of an adverse judgment.
-Any settlement of, or judgment with a negative outcome arising from, this lawsuit could have a material adverse effect.
+Any settlement of or judgment with a negative outcome arising from, this lawsuit could have a material adverse effect.